adamcharnock/django-hordak/README.rst

 Explanation: Double Entry for Software Developers
 -------------------------------------------------

+This explanation may be substantially easier to comprehend for those with a STEM background.

 The core of double entry accounting works as follows:

 - Each account has a 'type' (asset, liability, income, expense, equity)